MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-insights.md

 ![Within-group trend data](./images/ona-within-group-trends.png)

+For both Within-Group and Cross-Group comparisons, you can select a column to sort the table by.
+By default, the highest risk groups are listed first.

+No change in collaboration means the group members or groups collaborated about the same (or less than a 0.05% change) for the months being compared.

+No data means there was not sufficient data or the data didn’t meet the minimum-group size or thresholds set for this analysis.

+No collaboration means the group members or groups didn’t collaborate at all that month or for the months being compared.

-You can also view cross-group collaboration trends between groups based on the selected group settings and which cell is selected in the table.
+Select **Cross-Group** to see your organization’s cross-group collaboration trends between groups based on the selected group settings and which cell is selected in the table.
 For example, the following shows that the **Biz Dev** and **Customer Service** groups had a positive 64 percent change in expected collaboration over the selected time range and a positive 17.4 percent change as compared to last month's collaboration.

 ![Cross-group trend data](./images/ona-cross-group-trends.png)